FY 2021 Retiree COLA Update

 What is a COLA?

-During July 2019, the FY 2020 state budget was signed into law and it included a retiree COLA (Cost-of-Living Adjustment).
-If you retired prior to July 1, 2018, and were otherwise eligible, your July 31, 2019 pension payment included the COLA.
-The COLA allowed an increase of 3% of the first $13,000 of your annual benefit paid in monthly installments, effective July 1, 2019, for a maximum increase of $390/year or $32.50/month.
+Member's who retired before July 1, 2019, and were otherwise eligible, the COLA provides an increase of 3% of up to the first $13,000 of your annual benefit paid in monthly installments.
+This means a maximum increase of $390/year or $32.50/month, retro-active to July 1, 2020.

 If you have additional questions about the COLA, please contact your local State Senator and Representative.
 Visit https://malegislature.gov/ to find your Legislator’s contact information.